gdsciiitr/gdsciiitr/README.md

 <h2>📌 <ins>About Us</ins></h2>
 <p>
      The Google Developer Students Club at IIIT Ranchi is a community of tech enthusiasts and developers dedicated to learning and building projects with Google          technologies.
-We host workshops, hackathons, and guest lectures to help our members enhance their skills and knowledge in areas such as Android development,          Machine Learning, Flutter and Web Development.
+We host workshops and guest lectures to help our members enhance their skills and knowledge in areas such as Android development,          Machine Learning, Flutter and Web Development.
 </p>